uncrtv/tumboard/README.md

     * o: Open post's permalink in new window/tab.

 In addition, you can prepend j and k with a number to go down/up more than 1 post.
+(Right now, only positive numbers. __TODO__: Negative numbers?)

-__TODO__: How to navigate to a specific page on the dashboard (so that we can input '5D' to go to page 5)? `http://www.tumblr.com/dashboard/5` does not point to page 5 _relative to the page you're on_, but relative to the newest post.
+__TODO__: How to navigate to a specific page on the dashboard (so that we can input '5D' to go to page 5)? `http://www.tumblr.com/dashboard/5` does not point to page 5 relative to the page you're on, but relative to the _newest post_.

 __TODO__: `e` currently only expands inline images that aren't external.
 How to handle external images?
 (Send me a pull request if you know!)